rscherrer/simarray/README.md

 ## Preparation

 We assume that the simulation program (whichever it is) takes a parameter input file `parameters.txt` as argument.
-This file contains, on each line, the name of a parameter name and the value that parameter has to take, e.g.
+This file contains, on each line, the name of a parameter and the value that parameter has to take, e.g.

 ```
 param1 5